-Dalmatian is a muscular medium size dog breed which has its origin from Croatia and the historical region of Dalmatia.
-They mainly used as carriage dogs back in the early days.
+Dalmatian is a muscular medium size dog breed that has its origin in Croatia and the historical region of Dalmatia.
+They were mainly used as carriage dogs back in the early days.

 Dalmatian is famous and popular for its unique liver spotted coat and black color.
 It is nowadays a well-known family pet.
-But, how long can Dalmatian live?
+But, how long can Dalmatians live?

-Their lifespan is affected by multiple factors such as diet, exercises, and family health history.
+Their lifespan is affected by multiple factors such as diet, exercise, and family health history.
 However, their life expectancy can be enhanced with immense care and years of deep companionship.

-In this article, we’ll discuss some of the common genetic disorders of Dalmatian, factors that affect their lifespan and effective ways to improve their lifespan.
+In this article, we’ll discuss some of the common genetic disorders of Dalmatians, factors that affect their lifespan, and effective ways to improve their lifespan.

 How Long Do Dalmatians Live?

 As mentioned above, the average lifespan of Dalmatians is around 10 to 13 years.
-There is a very slight difference in the life expectancy between medium size and large size breeds.
+There is a very slight difference in the life expectancy between medium to large-size breeds.

 Dalmatians can live more equal to their average lifespan with proper healthcare, regular exercise, and lots of love and joy.